AndersGroengaard/pyfoil/README.md

 <h2 id="cite"> :goal_net: How to cite </h2>

-If you've used PyFoil in your research, you might consider citing it:
+If you have used PyFoil in your research, and you want to cite it, you could for example use the following BibLatex entry:

 ```
 @misc{agroengaard2023,